campyuk/conference2021/content/pages/schedule.md

 |                | **Plenary panel**                            | 15:00-16:30 |
 |                | **Social event**                             | 16:30-18:00 |

-All times are reported in Universal Coordinated time (UTC), please see below for conversions into your local time.
+All times are reported in Grenwich Mean Time (GMT) / UTC +0, please see below for conversions into your local time.

 ### Timing across the world

 Morning session:
-* 09:00 UTC
+* 09:00 GMT / UTC +0
-* 10:00 Norwich
+* 10:00 London
 * 02:00 Los Angeles
 * 05:00 New York
 * 06:00 Buenos Aires